Kensington (game): Gameplay

 The two players, Red and Blue, alternately place tokens of their respective color on unoccupied vertices of the board until each has placed fifteen.
 Thereafter they alternate turns sliding a single token of their color along a line to an adjacent unoccupied vertex.

 A player who occupies the three vertices of any triangle with tokens of their color has formed a mill and may relocate one enemy token to any other unoccupied vertex.
 A double mill is formed by occupying the four vertices of any square; doing so allows the player to relocate two enemy tokens.
 No more than two tokens may be relocated in a single turn, even if a player completes a mill and double mill with the same move.

 The winner is the first player to occupy all six vertices of either any white hexagon or one of their own color.
 A win can be achieved during either the placement or movement phases of the game.

-If, in the movement phase, a player cannot move, the other play may move again.
+If, in the movement phase, a player cannot move, the other player may move again.